SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [Preparing a Dataset for Instruction tuning](https://wandb.ai/capecape/alpaca_ft/reports/How-to-Fine-Tune-an-LLM-Part-1-Preparing-a-Dataset-for-Instruction-Tuning--Vmlldzo1NTcxNzE2) -  Weights & Biases provides a detailed guide on preparing datasets for fine-tuning large language models (LLMs).
 It covers the importance of high-quality datasets, outlines steps for data collection and cleaning, and emphasizes the need for diverse and representative examples.
 * [Generating a Clinical Instruction Dataset](https://medium.com/mlearning-ai/generating-a-clinical-instruction-dataset-in-portuguese-with-langchain-and-gpt-4-6ee9abfa41ae) - Medium article that details a process of creating a dataset for clinical instructions using LangChain and GPT-4.
 It covers steps including data collection, preprocessing, and leveraging GPT-4 for generating relevant instructions in Portuguese.
 The guide emphasizes practical implementation and offers insights into handling language-specific challenges in dataset creation.
+* [GPT 3.5 for news classification](https://medium.com/@kshitiz.sahay26/how-i-created-an-instruction-dataset-using-gpt-3-5-to-fine-tune-llama-2-for-news-classification-ed02fe41c81f) - Kshitiz Sahay discusses the process of using GPT-3.5 to generate a dataset for fine-tuning the Llama 2 model for news classification tasks.
+It covers dataset creation, preprocessing steps, and the fine-tuning process, providing practical insights and lessons learned during the project.
+* [Dataset creation for fine-tuning LLM](https://colab.research.google.com/drive/1GH8PW9-zAe4cXEZyOIE-T9uHXblIldAg?usp=sharing) -  A Google Colab notebook that contains technique to filter a dataset